 Amyotrophic Lateral Sclerosis (ALS)

-Amyotrophic lateral sclerosis (ALS) is a progressive neurological disease that causes the degeneration of motor neurons.
+Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig disease, is a progressive neurological disease that causes the degeneration of motor neurons.

 Motor neurons are nerve cells in the brain and spinal cord that are responsible for controlling voluntary muscle movements.
 When motor neurons deteriorate and die, the brain can no longer initiate and control muscle movements.
 This causes muscles to gradually weaken and waste away (atrophy).

 People with ALS can lose their ability to move, speak, eat, and breathe.
 Most people with the disease will die from respiratory failure, usually within three to five years of symptom onset.
 However, 10 percent of people survive 10 years or more.
 While progressive weakness and muscle atrophy are the hallmarks of ALS, people with this disease also may experience mild to moderate abnormalities of thinking, with a small number of patients experiencing dementia.

 Early symptoms of ALS can vary depending on the muscles affected and may be so subtle that they are overlooked.
 Progressive muscle weakness and paralysis are experienced by everyone with ALS, but with varied rates and patterns of progression.

 - Muscle weakness and fatigue in your arms, hands, legs, or feet

 - Tight and stiff muscles (spasticity)